damien-bayes/bth-packer_11ty-client/readme.md

 # Remove all images with the specified name
 docker rmi $(docker images | grep "baythium-packer_client")

+timestamp=$(date +%s)

 # Build a new docker image using the Dockerfile
-timestamp=$(date +%s)

-# Variant 1
 docker build . \
 --file dockerfile \
 --tag baythium-ecosystem/baythium-packer_client:$timestamp

-# Variant 2
-docker build . \
---file dockerfile.alternative \
---tag baythium-ecosystem/baythium-packer_client:$timestamp

-# List all images
+# List all images to check that the required image exists
 docker images

 # Run an isolated container using the specified options